JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

+I got back home just as the sun was setting.
+It was fall so the beach was empty and the breeze was refreshing.
+The dusky sunlight was warm and welcoming.

+I headed upstairs and my dad immediately asked me if I wanted to eat anything, “Sure.”
+I said as I headed back into my room.

+I took out the *Megalegs* flyer and looked it over.
+I had about $8 saved up at the time.
+Should I hit my dad up for the rest?
+I dunno.

+“What is that?” my dad said as he brought a plate of food to my room.
+“It’s a new game,” I said as I passed the flyer over to him to check out.
+He looked it over and said, “$29?
+That’s expensive!”
+I simply shrugged in response and left it at that.

+Pretty sure my dad expected me to ask him for money to buy the game, but I didn’t ask him.
+Saving up money was not a strong point for me at that time and I alredy hit him up for advances on my allowance a lot already during the summer.

+***

+The next Monday, when I headed into school I showed the flyer to some friends.
+“I need to pratice if I want to win that contest,” I said.
+And they agreed as they looked over the flyer.

+“That game looks cool!” said one friend who had an Atari 800.
+“How about this: Let’s go 50/50 on the game,” he said.
+“What do you mean?”
+I asked.
+“Well, I pay $15 and you pay $15 and we can copy the game anyway so just let me have a copy.”

+What a great idea!
+We all just learned how to pirate Atari program cassettes.
+So if we went in 50/50 on a game like that, one of us could keep the original game and just make a copy to give to the other person.

+“Okay, but I get to keep the cassette and packaging,” I said.
+“Fine with me!” he said.

+And with that a deal was struck.

+***

+After school I talked to my dad and explained the 50/50 deal.
+Since I already had $8, all I needed was $7 more to get the game with my friend paying the rest.

+“He will pay for the rest?” my dad asked.
+“Sure,” I said.

+And with that, my dad gave me the $7 and I headed over to my friends house to get the rest and then head into “The City” and get *Megalegs*.

+***

+I went to the Computer Center, bought the cassette verison of *Megalegs* and they put it in a plain brown paper bag for me.

+I was excited all the way home on the subway and would peek inside the brown paper bag every now and then to just look at the game.

+When I got home to Ocean Parkway, I ran down the stairs, jumped the small fence near my building and headed upstairs to the family apartment.

+***

+I ran in the door, took off my jacket

 ***

 *Winning an Atari Centipede Contest at Macy’s (c) Copyright by Jack Szwergold; written on August 12, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*